 Fragility, cognition, mobility, depression, and home support are also factors doctors need to consider.

 Sa are the patient’s priorities.
 What do patients want to get out of a surgical procedure, and what’s most important to them afterwards?
-Doctors have routinely assumed that patients are undergoing surgery to life longer, says Dr. Mark Katlic, Sinai Hospital of Baltimore’s chief of surgery.
+Doctors have routinely assumed that patients are undergoing surgery to live longer, says Dr. Mark Katlic, Sinai Hospital of Baltimore’s chief of surgery.
 But that’s not always the case, if living longer means living more painfully or less independently.
-So doctors need to ask older patients what’s more important to them: length of life or quality of life?
+So doctors need to ask older patients what’s more important to them: Length of life or quality of life?

 In other words, it’s important for them to look at older patients as people instead of just as procedures.